Adrenergic antagonist: Major effects

 Adrenergic antagonists have inhibitory or opposing effects on the receptors in the adrenergic system.
 The adrenergic system modulates the fight-or-flight response.
 Since this response, which is mostly seen as an increase in blood pressure, is produced by the release of the endogenous adrenergic ligands, administration of an adrenergic antagonist results a decrease in blood pressure, which is controlled by both heart rate and vasculature tone.
 Administration of an adrenergic antagonist that specifically targets the beta receptors, results in this decrease in blood pressure by slowing or reducing cardiac output.

 Medical uses

 Adrenergic antagonists are mostly used for cardiovascular disease.
 The adrenergic antagonists are widely used for lowering blood pressure and relieving hypertension.
 These antagonists have a been proven to relieve the pain caused by myocardial infarction, and also the infarction size, which correlates with heart rate.

 There are few non-cardiovascular uses for adrenergic antagonists.
 Alpha-adrenergic antagonists are also used for treatment of ureteric stones, pain and panic disorders, withdrawal, and anesthesia.

+Adrenergic antagonists are used to treat acute cardiovascular toxicity (e.g. in overdose) caused by sympathomimetics, for instance caused by amphetamine, methamphetamine, cocaine, ephedrine, and other drugs.